dagknows/dkapp/QUICKSTART.md

 - Update your system packages
 - Install Docker and dependencies
 - Configure the application
+- Pull Docker images from public ECR (one by one to avoid rate limits)
 - Start all services

-This takes about 5-10 minutes depending on your internet speed.
+This takes about 5-15 minutes depending on your internet speed.

 ### Step 5: Access DagKnows